In This Blog

 You May Also Like: 7 Common Cloud Migration Pitfalls to Avoid

 Consider a company running a Windows-based application on-premises.
-With a lift and shift approach to Azure, they could use Azure Site Recovery or Azure Migrate to replicate the application servers to Azure VMs:
+With a lift and shift approach to Azure, the team could use Azure Site Recovery or Azure Migrate to replicate the application servers to Azure VMs:

 # Create a Recovery Services vault